Contingencyplana/high_command_ai_0/planning/campaigns_and_lulls.md

 ## Next

-- Return to lull checklist: review Order 044 evidence, surface lessons for comfort tooling, and scope the next campaign window.
+- Walk the lull checklist now: review Order 044 evidence, clear any straggling inbox artifacts, and log retrospective notes.
+- Draft candidate scope for the UI overlay push (targeted as Order 045) with runtime shell enhancements, narration hooks, and comfort loop validation baked in.
+- Confirm tooling readiness — contract suite, heartbeat scripts, and offline bridge — so the next campaign launches on a clean baseline.

 Related

 - Comfort path: `exchange/attachments/guides/comfort_happy_path.md`
 - From Pain to Play: `planning/pivotal_fronts/from_pain_to_play.md`